 Get the recipe: Tarka Dhal

-Get a good healthy dose of your five-a-day by making this veg-packed bean and pepper salad as a low calorie lunch.
+One of our best low calorie lunch ideas.
+Get a good healthy dose of your five-a-day by making this veg-packed bean and pepper salad.
 The simple balsamic and oil dressing is given a flavoursome kick by the addition of tangy ginger.

 Get the recipe: Bean and pepper salad